 I have an in-built resistance to panel-based audience interaction programmes – those currently in existence produced by English-based production companies.
 Question Time is a good example of the breed.
 Audiences are invited into studio set-ups to add drama and boost tension, ya boo politics seen as better to increase ratings than civil discourse, the gladiatorial preferred to consultation and conciliation.

 Filled with English nationalists, shows like Question Time reinforce the perception we have elders and betters, we the lumpen Proletariat.
 Politicians taking part may well get an impression of the public mood but do they do anything about it afterwards?
 Do they try to alleviate public disquiet or anger?

 Their appearance on political programmes is to put across party line and nothing more.
 They won’t boycott the BBC just because it treats Scotland as a province.
 They count the times they parrot the party political line as success, relieved that they managed without too many faux pas or blunders.

 A call to boycott

 Declining paid work and media exposure might be too much for the majority to sacrifice.
 The corollary is we deny ourselves the chance to state the opposing political opinion and the public to hear it.
 Who will know if you turned down an invitation, and why to talk on television or radio unless you announce it?

 Meanwhile, the gross unfairness that is the vast amount of licence fees paid by Scotland in comparison to what BBC London gives back in productions and commissions remains an intolerable situation.
 Like Scotland and the ‘allowance’ awarded it by the UK Treasury, BBC London gives its Scottish ‘outpost’ a modest budget, a stipend.

-Talking to you family and friends will enrich your life a lot more than watching BBC’s Scotland’s well-filtered transmissions.
+Talking to family and friends about Scotland’s political ambitions and how to attain them will enrich your life a lot more than watching BBC Scotland’s well-filtered transmissions.